ckempke/UnityTerrainGeneration/docs/erosion-implementation.md

 This also has a game-friendly function, in that there are generally "paths" up the mountains that avoid the drops, although sometimes you need to go significantly far "out of the way" to reach them.
 This will make our life a little easier when we get to the "gamify" functions, later.

 This is still pretty unnatural looking:  the slopes are too even, the lines at the edges of patches are too sharp, and since this is implemented independently on each patch, it makes some very weird things happen along the stitch lines.
-But baby steps.
+But, baby steps.

 With a little more tweaking, looking "up" a mountain gives us a sense of how bad the seam-stitching is going to be:

 ![Mountain view with obvious seam](media/erosion-3.png)

-We can see two crossing terrain edges here, one running horizontally across the screen near the top, and the other, more obvious one runing vertically.
+We can see at least two crossing terrain edges here, one running horizontally across the screen near the top, and the other, more obvious one runing vertically.
 In both cases, our stitching does the best it can, but the results are...poor.
+Bob Ross's mountains never looked like that!

 This is the first time we've seen this issue (at least to this extent), but it won't be the last.
 Any time we apply transformations to terrains that are independent from the terrains next to them, we have the chance of significant mismatches like this, and the results will typically be the same as we see here:  sharp vertical cliffs that run along the terrain boundaries.
 We'll discuss some ways to fix these later.
 For now, we're primarily concerned with the erosion algorithm itself.